-Purpose - to set out the requirements in relation to the resolution of complaints
+Purpose - to set out the requirements in relation to the resolution of complaints addresses all the issues raised and demonstrates that each has been fully and (c) fairly investigated nunununun

-1.56 Licence holders must ensure that all complaints are resolved by which we mean there are no outstanding actions required on the part of the licence holder.

-1.57 Licence holders must ensure the response:
+- 1.55 Licence holders must ensure that all complaints are resolved by which we mean there are no outstanding actions required on the part of the licence holder. - 1.56 Licence holders must ensure the response: - (a) is clear and easy to understand, and provided in a way that is passengercentred and non-confrontational - avoids technical terms or explains these where they must be used (b)

-- (a) is clear and easy to understand, and provided in a way that is passengercentred and non-confrontational - (b) avoids technical terms or explains these where they must be used - (c) addresses all the issues raised and demonstrates that each has been fully and fairly investigated - (d) includes an apology where things have gone wrong, and sets out any redress offered - (e) identifies any areas of disagreement and if appropriate explains why no further action can be taken - (f) explains that if the complainant is not satisfied with the outcome of the complaints process, they may seek a review by the relevant ADR scheme - 1.58 Licence holders remain free to make their own judgements on what is appropriate to the circumstances of the complaint and the complainant.
+- includes an apology where things have gone wrong, and sets out any redress (d) offered - (e) identifies any areas of disagreement and if appropriate explains why no further action can be taken - (f) explains that if the complainant is not satisfied with the outcome of the complaints process, they may seek a review by the relevant ADR scheme - 1.57 Licence holders remain free to make their own judgements on what is appropriate to the circumstances of the complaint and the complainant.
 For example, a response could be appropriately dealt with by telephone (even if the original contact was in writing).